JoshPennPierson/Zooming-with-Target-Focus/README.md

 This algorithm maintains the proportions between a given object and the edges of the view while zooming.

-Try out the algoritm here (it uses the mouse as the object to focus on): [http://pennpierson.com/gm_zoom/](http://pennpierson.com/gm_zoom/)
+Try out the algoritm here (using mouse as the focal object and the mouse scroll to zoom): [http://pennpierson.com/gm_zoom/](http://pennpierson.com/gm_zoom/)

 Or download and play with the GameMaker source files.